 Cetrone Energy Company was incorporated on January 28, 2008 in the State of Nevada.

 The principal business of the Company is to develop "green" renewable fuel source for agricultural operations, specifically biodiesel.
 The Company's year-end is December 31.
-The Company has devoted substantially all of its efforts to business planning, and development.
-Additionally, the Company has allocated a substantial portion of their time and investment in preparing the Company for public reporting status, and the raising of capital.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING PRINCIPLES